ajhynes7/scikit-spatial/doc/source/objects/plane.rst

 Plane
 -----

 A plane is defined by a point and a normal vector.
-The normal vector of the plane is the unit vector of the input vector.

 >>> from skspatial.objects import Plane